WAM2layers/WAM2layers/docs/installation.md

 ```
 # See if WAM2layers is installed on your system
 which wam2layers

+# See which version of WAM2Layers is installed
+pip show wam2layers

 # See what WAM2Layers can do for you
 wam2layers --help